vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/GroupsApi.md

 Create Group Announcement

 Creates an Announcement for a Group.
+Warning: This will also remove all announcements.
+To make proper announcements, use the posts endpoint instead

 ### Example
 ```dart